questdb/questdb/README.md

 QuestDB is well suited for financial market data, application metrics, sensor data, real-time analytics, dashboards, and infrastructure monitoring.

-QuestDB implements ANSI SQL with native time-series SQL extensions.
-These SQL extensions make it simple to correlate data from multiple sources using relational and time-series joins.
-We achieve high performance by adopting a column-oriented storage model, parallelized vector execution, SIMD instructions, and low-latency techniques.
-The entire codebase is built from the ground up in Java and C++, with no dependencies and zero garbage collection.
+QuestDB uses a type of language called SQL, which is widely used for working with databases.
+It not only supports regular SQL but also includes additional features specifically designed for working with time-series data.
+These additional features make it easy to connect data from different places by using relational and time-based connections.

+One of the reasons QuestDB is fast is because it uses a specific way of organizing data called a "column-oriented storage model."
+It also takes advantage of techniques like parallelized vector execution, SIMD instructions, and low-latency techniques to perform tasks quickly.

+QuestDB is built using two programming languages, Java and C++, and it was developed from scratch without relying on other software or tools.
+This means it doesn't have any extra baggage that could slow it down.

 <div align="center">
   <a href="https://demo.questdb.io">